 US travellers should have a valid passport if departing from the USA, otherwise a government-issued photo ID, such as a driver's license, as well as proof of citizenship, such as a birth certificate, is recommended or a Western Hemisphere Travel Initiative (WHTI) compliant document.
 A visa is not required for a stay of up to six months.
 Note: if departing from the US, a valid passport is required by US immigration authorities.

 UK nationals must have a passport valid for the period of intended stay.
 A visa is not required for a stay of up to six months.

 Australians must hold passports valid for period of intended stay.
 A visa is not required for a stay of up to six months.
 Nationals of Australia with an Electronic Travel Authorization (eTA) are visa exempt for a maximum stay of 6 months.

 South African nationals must be in possession of a passport valid for the period of intended stay.
 A visa is required.
 South African temporary passports are not recognised.
 Passports, identity or travel documents of Bophuthatswana, Ciskei, Transkei and Venda are not accepted.

 Irish nationals must hold a passport valid for the period of intended stay.
 A visa is not required for stays of up to six months.

 New Zealanders require a passport valid for the period of the intended stay.
-No visa is necessary for stays of up to six months.
+No visa is required for stays of up to 6 months.

 No vaccinations are necessary for travel to Canada.
 Medical care is excellent, but expensive, so medical insurance is advised.